-The outdoors is one of our best classrooms, all of our students go outside almost every day.
-In our Outdoor School, for 6-8th graders, nature-based studies is at the center of the experience here at our Eatontown community school.
+The outdoors is one of our best classrooms; all of our students go outside almost every day.
+In our Outdoor School for 6-8th graders, nature-based studies are at the center of the experience at our Monmouth County community school.

 Our Science curriculum features “in nature” labs.
-Students learn how the local and global environments constantly change.
+Students learn how local and global environments continuously change.
 Outdoor learning creates opportunities for active thinking, problem-solving, and cooperation.

-The most meaningful explorations in life comes from curiosity.
+The most meaningful explorations in life come from curiosity.
 We nurture and develop curiosity and inquiry as a way of life.

 Our students are so joyful at school that you have to look closely to see how they work, become individuals, and learn.
 The way they work sets us apart.

 If students have fun collecting bugs, for example, we’ll guide them toward an entomology project, possibly uncovering a newfound love of science.

 If students love to tell stories, we introduce them to authors, publishers, and bookstore owners, possibly revealing a writer or business owner.

 Curiosity leads to a lifetime of learning and achievement!

 At Voyagers’, being creative is a part of learning at all times.
 Creative expression is integrated into every student’s daily experience in the arts, sciences, and the STEAM Lab.

 Creative energy molds our entire educational approach and does not cease when class ends.
 Children explore and expand their horizons with their own thoughts.